 Garmin Fenix 3 HR

 When it comes to sports tracking, things don't get more action packed than the Fenix 3.
 If the Forerunner is for the weekend jogger, then this is for people who like to get their bpm racing by taking on challenges that are a little more extreme.
 In running terms this is best suited for ultra runners, fast packers and adventure races.
+It also comes available in different models including the Fenix 3 HR, which adds a built-in heart rate monitor and the Fenix 3 Chronos, which gives the watch a luxury makeover.

 In the same bracket as the Suunto Ambit 3 and new Spartan watch range, it's capable of tracking hiking, climbing, cross country skiing, train running, running, cycling, swimming, open water swimming, skiing, indoor workouts and triathlon.
 In short, the Fenix 3 is Action Man's wrist-based companion.
 Think more Bear Grylls than Mo Farah.